 Notable Hull City former players include Nick Barmby, who started his career at Hull before becoming a regular in the England national side; Ian Ashbee, who captained the side in all four divisions, and most importantly to their first ever season in the Premier League, Dean Windass, who had two spells at the club and scored the winning goal at in the play-off final to secure Hull’s first ever season in the top flight; Jackie Smith, the only Hull player to be the leading scorer in all European leagues; Andy Davidson, the club’s leading appearance maker; and Chris Chilton, the club’s all time leading scorer.

-Hull City player wages are rumoured to be the lowest in the Premier League.
+Hull City player wages are rumoured to be less average for a Championship club.
 With the club not yet ever establishing themselves as a consistent Premier League side, chairman Assem Allam is said to not want to expand the wage structure.
 This leaves it difficult for Hull to attract the top calibre of players.

 The longest serving Hull City A.F.C manager is Cliff Britton, who managed the club for 406 matches from 1961 to 1969.